 In this study, the literature review method was used.
 It is a research method that entails gathering information from libraries or research objects such as books or journal articles.
 It focuses on the analysis and review of various publications by scholars or other research scholars (Taylor & Procter, 2010).
 A fine source of literature must meet three criteria: relevance, completeness, and recentness.
-Relevance in terms of the consistency of the variables studied and the proposed theory, completeness in terms of the number of sources read, and timeliness in terms of the higher the quality of the theory.
+Relevance in terms of the consistency of the variables studied and the proposed theory, completeness in terms of the number of sources read, and timeliness in terms of the time domain are all important considerations.
+The more recent the sources used, the higher the quality of the theory.